bibhas2/PlogAndroid/README.md

 ###Custom ListView Adapter
 Almost all non-trival application using ListView will need to create its own UI for the cells.
 We do that here.

+###Swipe to Delete Row in ListView
+To delete a log entry, user needs to swipe the row to the right.
+We use animation to make it look pretty.